Kong/docs.konghq.com/app/enterprise/0.33-x/installation/docker.md

       -p 8004:8004 \
       kong-ee
     ```
+    **Docker on Windows users:** Instead of the `KONG_LICENSE_DATA` environment variable, use the [volume bind](https://docs.docker.com/engine/reference/commandline/run/#options) option.
+For example, assuming you've saved your `license.json` file into `C:\temp`, use `--volume /c/temp/license.json:/etc/kong/license.json` to specify the license file

 11. Congratulations!
 You now have Kong Enterprise installed and running.
 Test
 it by visiting the Admin GUI at http://localhost:8002.
 If you load the Dev Portal,